Iterative Binary Feedback for Pattern Adherence¶

 Looping a capable model with yes/no pattern judgments from a deterministic checker beats verbose critique when the predicate space is small.

-Iterative binary feedback is a prompting strategy where a generator LLM produces code, a deterministic checker returns a single pass/fail bit on pattern conformance, and the loop repeats with a fixed retry message until conformance or a step cap.
-The signal carries no diagnostic detail.
+Iterative binary feedback is a prompting strategy where a generator LLM produces code, a deterministic checker returns a single pass/fail bit on pattern conformance, and the loop repeats with a fixed retry message — carrying no diagnostic detail — until conformance or a step cap.
 The strategy beat three richer alternatives (instructions, extensive feedback, extensive feedback + few-shot) for Singleton adherence across 13 LLMs on 164 Java HumanEval-X tasks (Kjellberg et al., 2026).

 The Singleton result is narrow.
 The technique is the right default only when all three conditions hold: